nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf91/nrf9160_gs.rst

    #.
 Accept the Terms and the Privacy Policy.
    #.
 Click the :guilabel:`Activate SIM` button.

-   After the SIM card is activated, you are redirected to the Add LTE Device window.
+   After the SIM card is activated, you are taken to the **Add LTE Device** view.
    Leave the browser window open and continue with the next step before you enter the information on this window.

 .. nrf_cloud_connection_end